imi-bigpicture/wsidicom/README.md

 # *wsidicom*
 *wsidicom* is a Python package for reading [DICOM WSI](http://dicom.nema.org/Dicom/DICOMWSI/) file sets.
-The aims with the projects are:
+The aims with the project are:
 - Easy to use interface for reading and writing WSI DICOM images and annotations using the DICOM Media Storage Model.
 - Support the latest and upcomming DICOM standards.
 - Platform independent installation via PyPI.